d-gamedev-team/gfm/README.md

 This all came with some insight with how to do OpenGL applications in D.
-During this time I became acutely aware that my quick & dirty coding style wouldn't cut it in the long run. gfm is the clean successor library to the unfortunate code I was using at this time.
+During this time I became acutely aware that my quick & dirty coding style wouldn't cut it in the long run.
+GFM is the clean successor library to the unfortunate code I was using at this time.

 ## Design goals